 Data Collection Consistency

 MRE is an international industry with consenting processes and research norms that differ among countries, regions, and research and commercial data collection efforts.
 It would be extremely difficult to enforce the use of specific protocols or instruments to collect all data for pre- or post-installation monitoring.
-However, encouraging the use of consistent data collection processes and reporting units for monitoring data could increase confidence in the transfer of data from already consented/permitted projects to future projects.
-Below, the data collection consistency table below provides preferred measurement methods or processes, reporting units, and the most common methods of analysis or interpretation/use of data.
+However, encouraging the use of consistent data collection processes and reporting units for monitoring data could increase confidence in the transfer of data from already consented projects to future projects.
+The data collection consistency table below (Table 1) provides preferred measurement methods or processes, reporting units, and the most common methods of analysis or interpretation/use of data.
+While the use of this table and consistent approaches to data collection is encouraged and can be helpful, it should not be considered as required for transferability or informing consenting for new projects.

 Sensors include: